 North Lodge itself was absolutely lovely and the care taken by Team Glen Dye to make us feel welcome and comfortable was evident.
 A roaring fire, a hamper bursting with food and wine, a box of charades and a scented candle helped us settle in quickly.
 Everything we could need or want was there including thoughtful touches such as a bird feeder hung from the kitchen window so we could eat our breakfast alongside the woodpeckers.

-I took few photos of the inside of the house.
-I could tell you that shooting film in a shaded house in the woods in Scotland on the darkest days of the year is not easy, and that is absolutely true, but the real reason is simpler than that: we weren't in the house very much at all.
+I have few photos of the inside of the house.
+I could tell you that shooting film in a shaded house in the woods in Scotland on the darkest days of the year is not easy, and that is absolutely true, but the real reason is simpler than that: we weren’t in the house very much at all.
 The wide, welcoming hallway of North Lodge is filled with Millican rucksacks hanging on pegs, sideboards lined with rows of Thermos flasks, lanterns and torches.
 Swimming robes, OS maps, axes and all sorts of other outdoor necessities make it clear from the outset that the Gladstones expect you to spend a LOT of time outdoors, and a lot of time lighting fires.
 And that’s precisely what we did.

 The daylight hours were short but we found the time to walk to the top of Clachnaben (or ‘Nobby’ as it became affectionally known to us) where we saw mountain hares running and buzzards flying.
 We walked on St Cyrus beach and around Lochnagar on the Balmoral Estate.
 We awoke on the first day of January to the most incredibly beautiful frosted landscape which made our drive to lunch at the newly opened Fife Arms in Braemar even more atmospheric.
 The deep greens of the conifer forests with the rust and silver of the birches and the pale heather of the snow capped mountains is some of the most beautiful countryside I’ve even seen.